-NOTE: The infant mortality rate for each month in the average of the 24 months immediately prior to and including the last month.
-Data for 2018 & 2019 are provisional; ODH reconciles (i.e. finalizes) data by fall of the subsequent year.
+NOTE: The infant mortality rate for each month in the average of the 24 months immediately prior to and including the last month. \Data for 2019 & 2020 is provisional; ODH reconciles (i.e. finalizes) data by fall of the subsequent year.
 Data Source: ODH Vital Statistics